 It is the assessment of progress through interim assessments that strongly resemble the final exam that Christodoulou means by teaching to the test.
 Not because students shouldn’t know what format an exam is going to take and have a bit of practice on it towards the very end of a course of study.
 That’s not teaching to the test.
 Teaching to the test is working backwards from the final exam and then writing a curriculum punctuated by slightly reduced versions of that exam – and then teaching each set of lessons with the next test in mind.
 The teaching is shaped by the approaching test.
 This is learning for assessment.
 By contrast Christodoulou argues that we should just concentrate on teaching the curriculum and that there may be a whole range of other activities to assess how this learning is going that may look nothing like the final learning outcome.
 These, she contends, are much better suited to helping the learner actually improve their performance.
 For example, the teacher might teach the students what the key events were in the build up to the first World War, and then, by way of assessment, ask students to put these in correct chronological order on a time line.
 Feedback from this sort of assessment is very clear –if events are in the wrong order, the student needs to learn them in the correct order.
 The teacher teaches some small component that will form part of the final whole, and tests that discrete part.
 Testing to the teach, in other words, as opposed to teaching to the test.

 There are obvious similarities with musicians learning scales and sports players doing specific drills – getting the fine details off pat before trying to orchestrate everything together.
-David Beckham apparently used to practice free kicks form all sorts of positions outside the penalty area, until he was able to hit the top corner of the goal with his eyes shut.
-This meant that in the fury and flurry of a real, love game, he was able to hit the target with satisfying frequency.
+David Beckham apparently used to practice free kicks from all sorts of positions outside the penalty area, until he was able to hit the top corner of the goal with his eyes shut.
+This meant that in the fury and flurry of a real, live game, he was able to hit the target with satisfying frequency.
 In the same way, Christodoulou advocates spending more time teaching and assessing progress in acquiring decontextualized technical skills and less time on the contextualised ‘doing everything at once’, ‘playing with the traffic’ kind of tasks that closely resemble the final exam.
 Only when we do this, she argues, will assessment for learning be able to bear fruit.
 When the learning steps are small enough and comprehensible enough for the pupil to act on them, then and only then will afl be a lever for accelerating pupil progress.

 Putting my primary practitioner hat on, applying this approach in some areas (for example reading) chimes with what we already do, but in others (I’m thinking writing here) the approach seems verging on the heretical.
-Maths deserves a whole blog to itself, so I’m going to leave that for now – whilst agreeing whole-heartedly that thorough knowledge of times tables and number bonds not just to 10 but within ten (so 8+5 for example) and is absolutely crucial.
+Maths deserves a whole blog to itself, so I’m going to leave that for now – whilst agreeing whole-heartedly that thorough knowledge of times tables and number bonds (not just to ten but within ten and within twenty – so including 3+5 and 8+5 for example) are absolutely crucial.
 Indeed I’d go so far as to say number bonds are even more important than times table knowledge, but harder to learn and rarely properly tested.
 I’ve mentioned hit the button in a previous blog.
 We have now created a simple spreadsheet that logs each child’s score from year 2 to year 6 in the various categories for number bonds.
 Children start with make 10 and stay on this until they score 25 or more (which means 25 correct in 1 minute which I reckon equates to automatic recall.
 Then then proceed through the categories in turn – with missing numbers and make 100 with lower target scores of 15.
 Finally they skip the two decimals categories and go to the times table section – which has division facts as well as multiplication facts.
 Yes!
 When they’ve got those off pat, then they can return to do the decimals and the other categories.
 We’ve shared this, and the spreadsheet – with parents and some children are practising at home each night.
 With each game only taking one minute, it’s not hard to insist that your child plays say three rounds of this first, before relaxing.
 In class, the teachers test a group each day in class, using their set of 6 ipads.
 However since kindle fire’s were on sale for £34.99 recently, we’ve just bought 10 of them (the same as the cost of 1 i pad).
 We’ll use them for lots of other things too, of course – anything where all you really need is access to an internet browser.